Lecithin is a substance composed of a mixture of fatty acids. Many of its components are naturally found in your cell membranes, bile, and plasma.

 - Get enough sleep.
 Sleep at least six to eight hours a night.
-Not getting enough sleep can decrease your semen quality.
+Not getting enough sleep your semen quality.

 - Eat a balanced diet.
 Not getting enough nutrients can affect your physical health, potentially leading to sexual dysfunction.

 - Boost your vitamin and mineral intake.
-Your vitamin C and D levels can affect your fertility and levels of testosterone.
+Your and can affect your fertility and levels of testosterone.
 Take supplements or regularly eat foods enriched with these vitamins.

 - Reduce your alcohol intake.
 Alcohol is known to lower testosterone levels, which can affect semen quality.

 - Maintain a healthy weight.
-Being overweight or obese can lower your sex drive and may increase your risk of infertility.
+Being overweight or obese can lower your sex drive and your risk of infertility.